 AES Corporation’s United States Strategic Business Unit is comprised of 10 businesses in the United States, including AES Distributed Energy.
 To date, the AES Distributed Energy generation portfolio includes more than 725 megawatts (MW) of wind, 80 MW of energy storage, and approximately 200 MW of solar photovoltaic systems.
 AES Distributed Energy brings reliable and economical distributed energy systems to schools, municipalities, utilities, corporations, and commercial and industrial clients.

-Read the AES Distributed Energy CLEAN brief here.
+Read the AES Distributed Energy FIT brief here.

-Since establishing a CLEAN Program in 2009, the city of Gainesville, Florida has grown its solar photovoltaic capacity by over 5,300% and created 300 local jobs, while energy prices have risen by less than 1% — about a dollar per month.
-Gainesville, with more than 15 megawatts of solar generating capacity and 200,000 residents, now boasts an installed solar capacity per capita total that is more than triple the United States average.
+From the time it established a FIT in 2009 to 2015, the city of Gainesville, Florida grew its solar PV capacity by over 5,300% and created 300 local jobs, while energy prices rose by less than 1 percent.
+By 2015, Gainesville, with more than 15 megawatts (MW) of solar generating capacity and 200,000 residents, boasted an installed solar capacity per capita total more than triple the United States average.

 Georgia Power | Georgia

-The decreasing costs of solar installations, increasing costs of electricity, and efforts by the Georgia Public Service Commission have paved the way for CLEAN Program growth in Georgia.
+The decreasing costs of solar installations, increasing costs of electricity, and efforts by the Georgia Public Service Commission have paved the way for FIT growth in Georgia.
 Georgia Power’s advanced solar initiatives combined with progressive research and forward thinking state energy policies have launched Georgia Power into the national spotlight as a clean energy leader while unleashing wholesale distributed generation (wholesale DG).
-Its significant solar potential went largely untapped until the Clean Coalition introduced their CLEAN Program guidelines and design to Georgia Power in 2012.
-The CLEAN brief examines Georgia Power’s success in deploying wholesale DG and its subsequent economic growth.
+Its significant solar potential went largely untapped until the Clean Coalition introduced their FIT guidelines and design to Georgia Power in 2012.
+The FIT brief examines Georgia Power’s success in deploying wholesale DG and its subsequent economic growth.

-Germany serves as the best example of a thriving CLEAN Program on the national level.
-Established in 2000 through the national Renewable Energy Law, the initial goal of Germany’s CLEAN Program was to generate 12.5% of the nation’s electricity from renewable sources by 2010.
+Germany serves as the best example of a thriving FIT on the national level.
+Established in 2000 through the national Renewable Energy Law, the initial goal of Germany’s FIT was to generate 12.5% of the nation’s electricity from renewable sources by 2010.
 Germany reached this goal in 2007, three years ahead of schedule.
 On a sunny day in May 2012, Germany produced 50% of the country’s electricity from solar energy — the equivalent of 20 nuclear power stations operating at full capacity.

-Thanks to their CLEAN Program, Germany is now the world’s solar leader, significantly outpacing California in the deployment of solar photovoltaics (PV).
+Thanks to their FIT, Germany is now the world’s solar leader, significantly outpacing California in the deployment of solar photovoltaics (PV).

 Germany is bringing on substantially more solar PV than California, even though California’s solar resource is 70% better.